-Reviews: Now I'm not going to cover all the wines we drank or sampled that day, just some of the highlights as I saw it and I'm sure if you look on each one of our respective sites you will get a few different view points of views and take aways, these notes I've shared here are just from my perspective, recalled from my Vincellar note book.
-I won't be reviewing the Torres Celeste Crianza in this post, but instead review it on its own.
+Reviews: Now I'm not going to cover all the wines we drank or sampled that day, just some of the highlights as I saw it and I'm sure if you look on each one of our respective sites you will get a few different viewpoints of views and takeaways, these notes I've shared here are just from my perspective, recalled from my Vincellar notebook.
+I won't be reviewing the Torres Celeste Crianza in this post, but instead, review it on its own.
 I think it deserves a whole page.

 I am a huge fan of Grenache and love, love Paso Robles with their incredible wine scene going on there.
-Now speaking of Herman Story Wines and the beautiful expression of their grenache [although it needs decanting] in the glass expresses an inky dark core, on the nose of decadent plummy fruit and hint of well worn saddle leather.
+Now speaking of Herman Story Wines and the beautiful expression of their Grenache, although it needs a solid decanting in advance to release its full potential.
+In the glass expresses an inky dark core, on the nose of decadent plummy fruit and a hint of well-worn saddle leather.
 It can come off very tight if poured directly from the bottle [please decant first].
-Once decanted I'm sure there it will reveal, what I only suspect could be its true character, what's that you ask?
+Once decanted I'm sure this monster of finesse will reveal, what I only suspect could be its true character, what's that you ask?
 A New World style Grenache showing off ripe cherry, blackberry, tar and smoke with subtle floral framed around the mocha notes, it would do well if it had a place in your cellar and not be open for another year or two.
 Oh btw in case you need extra persuasion some guy named Robert Parker really liked it, gave it 93 points and the wine sells for $36, great price for a big wine.

 Someone who goes by the handle UltraMarathoner rated this wine 92 points and had this to say about this wonderful wine, "A fantastic Grenache and could be my QPR of the year so far.
 Pop and pour.
 After an hour the wine became something completely different.
 The texture added weight and has a smooth, round feel.
 Nose has crushed rocks and floral\lavender tones.
 Deep red raspberry flavors with an orange-liqueur and red/dark fruit.
-Mouth watering acidity and firm, but ripe tannins that shorten a what could be a longer finish.
+Mouth-watering acidity and firm, but ripe tannins that shorten a what could be a longer finish.
 Well balanced.
 Complexity well beyond the price point.
 I'm getting more of these."
 I couldn't agree more with the majority of these tasting notes or the score, my palate was nearly blown by the time we reached this very last bottle, that said I still highly recommend it to you.
 If this wine still had this much to say after I had tasted so many different wines, that's is quite impressive.